Non-Markovian models of opinion dynamics on temporal networks: Opinion models that are induced by waiting-time distributions (WTDs)

-One common question in models of opinion dynamics is whether or not a system converges to a consensus.
+One common question in models of opinion dynamics is whether or not a model converges to a consensus, in which all entities hold the same opinion.
 Researchers have successfully determined consensus conditions and the time to reach consensus in several types of models, including the classical DeGroot model \cite{degroot1974reaching}, the FJ model \cite{friedkin1990social}, and BCMs on graphs \cite{lorenz2005stabilization} and hypergraphs \cite{hickok2022bounded,chu2022density}.
-We analyze the steady-state opinions in the homogeneous history-dependent model \eqref{eq: homo} and provide alternative sufficient conditions to guarantee convergence to consensus.
+We analyze the steady-state opinions in the homogeneous memory-dependent models \eqref{eq: homo} and provide sufficient conditions that guarantee convergence to consensus.

-\begin{theorem} If the row-normalized adjacency matrix $\widetilde{A}$ is diagonalizable and $-1$ is not an eigenvalue of $\widetilde{A}$, then homogeneous models \eqref{eq: homo} that are induced by any WTD converge to the same steady state $x^*$.
+\begin{theorem} If the row-normalized adjacency matrix $\widetilde{A}$ is diagonalizable and $-1$ is not an eigenvalue of $\widetilde{A}$, then the homogeneous models \eqref{eq: homo} that are induced by any WTD converge to the same steady state $x^*$.
 The steady state $x^*$ satisfies

 where $\{v_d\}$ are the eigenvectors (which we assume are linearly independent) of $\widetilde{A}$ and $\{c_d^0\}$ are the associated coefficients of $x(0)$ in the basis $\{v_d\}$. \end{theorem} \begin{proof} Let $\{\nu_d\}$ be the eigenvalues of $\widetilde{A}$.
 Consider the decomposition $x(t)=\sum_d c_d(t)v_d$.
 From Equation \eqref{eq: homo}, we know that the basis coefficients $c_d(t)$ satisfy